iannakim/NYC-School-Monitor_backend/README.md

 ## Set Up
   -- part 1--
-   * clone this repo and the <a href = "https://github.com/iannakim/NYC-School-Monitor_frontend"> froentend repo </a> into your local environment
+   * clone this repo and the <a href = "https://github.com/iannakim/NYC-School-Monitor_frontend"> frontend repo </a> into your local environment
    * cd into this *backend* repository you just cloned and run 'bundle install' to install all gems and dependencies
    * run 'rails db:create' to create the database for the first time (or try 'rails db:reset')
    * run 'rails db:migrate' to create the tables